lxl-max/image-segmentation/docs/index.md

 **Strengths**

 - Very simple and fast
-- Works well when the image histogram has two clear peaks (e.g. dark background + bright object)
+- Works well when the sample consists of a single object and background

 **Weaknesses**

-- Foreground and background intensities overlap a lot
-- Lighting is uneven across the image

-**Good for**

-- Simple black-and-white objects
-- Images with clear contrast (e.g. documents, certain biological images)
+- Works poor when the sample consists of two or more objects because of relying on brightness only
+- Only suitable for gray scale image
+- Easily affected by lighting

 ---